urbit/urbit.org/content/overview/ecosystem.md

 The Urbit Foundation was formally established in 2021.
 The Foundation runs the grants program, maintains urbit.org, the [network explorer](https://network.urbit.org/), organizes [events](https://urbit.org/events) like [Assembly](https://assembly.urbit.org/), and now leads core development.

 Other organizations that contribute to Urbit include [Uqbar](https://uqbar.network/), who are is developing a ZK rollup for Urbit, bringing Urbit developers the best of Ethereum’s guarantees.
 [Holium](https://holium.com)’s [Realm](https://urbit.org/applications/~lomder-librun/realm) represents the next generation of collaborative work and play for groups and DAOs on Urbit.
 [Tirrel](https://tirrel.io) is developing a suite of applications for content creators and their communities including publishing, a desktop interface and fiat payment rails.
+Dalten is

 Outside of formal organization the community of contributors and core developers has been steadily contributing to the codebase since before Tlon existed, and they’re still going strong.
 They can primarily be found on Urbit itself, in the [Urbit Community](/groups/~bitbet-bolbel/urbit-community) group, the [urbit-dev](https://groups.google.com/a/urbit.org/g/dev) mailing list and on [GitHub](https://github.com/urbit).